deullmer/plant-buddy-service/docs/index.md

 # Plant Buddy API overview

-Plant Buddy is a simple cloud-based REST API interface for users to track and manage the care of their plants.
+Keep your plants healthy and happy!
+Plant Buddy is a simple cloud-based REST API service for users to track and manage the care of their plants.

 Plant Buddy has two resources: plants and carelogs.
 Adding a plant to the database takes only a minute.
 Then, whenever you tend to your plant, such as watering or fertilizing it, you can easily document the activity by creating a carelog for it.
 Carelogs help you monitor the health and growth of your plants over time so you can identify any emerging issues.